Alab-NII/CFS3/README.md

 # CFS3

+The Communicative-Function-labeled Semantic Scholar Dataset (CFS3) is a distantly-labeled sentence dataset that includes 100,016 sentences with 77 communicative-function labels.
+All sentences are derived from [S2ORC](https://github.com/allenai/s2orc).

+---

 Each label number corresponds to a total of 80 different functional classes included in one of the links below (accessed Nov.
 2021).

 - https://www.phrasebank.manchester.ac.uk/introducing-work/ (label: 01 ~ 17)